 Victims Services Community Worker Training Program

-Community Legal Centres NSW is developing the Victims Services Community Worker Training Program to equip social workers, health workers and support workers with the knowledge and resources to complete victims' compensation forms accurately and to provide appropriate supporting evidence to community legal centres making applications.
+Community Legal Centres NSW has developed the Victims Services Community Worker Training Program to equip social workers, health workers and support workers with the knowledge and resources to complete victims' compensation forms accurately and to provide appropriate supporting evidence to community legal centres making applications.

 The training will provide guidance for making eligible applications and understanding the nuances of the application process, plus tips for avoiding common mistakes.
 It aims to ensure that more victim-survivors receive the compensation they are entitled to under the Victims Rights and Support Act.